South Jordan, Utah: Twentieth century

 The concern about bus safety from the South Jordan accident led to changes in state and eventually federal law mandating that buses stop and open the doors before proceeding into a railroad crossing.
 The same railroad crossing was the site of many other crashes in the following years with the last deadly crash occurring on December 31, 1995, when three teens died while crossing the tracks in their car.
 The crossing was finally closed, but not until crashes occurred in 1997 and 2002.

 In 1950, Salt Lake County had 489,000 acre devoted to farming.
 But by 1992, due to increasing population, land devoted to farming had decreased to 108,000 acre.
 As a result of this urbanization, South Jordan's economy went from agrarian to being a bedroom community of Salt Lake City.
 Kennecott Land began a development in 2004 called Daybreak, which is a 4,200 acre planned community that will contain more than 20,000 homes and includes commercial and retail space.
 In 2022, the remaining 1,300 acre undeveloped land was sold to Larry H. Miller Group.
-In 1981, the LDS Jordan River Utah Temple was completed.
-In 2009, the LDS Oquirrh Mountain Utah Temple was completed and became the second temple to be built in South Jordan.
-South Jordan was the first city in the world to have two LDS Temples, Oquirrh Mountain Utah Temple and the Jordan River Utah Temple, the second city being Provo, Utah.
+In 1981, the Jordan River Utah Temple was completed.
+In 2009, the Oquirrh Mountain Utah Temple was completed and became the second temple to be built in South Jordan.
+South Jordan was the first city in the world to have two temples of The Church of Jesus Christ of Latter-day Saints, namely the Oquirrh Mountain Utah Temple and the Jordan River Utah Temple.
+The second city to carry that distinction is Provo, Utah, about 30 miles to the south of South Jordan.
+In May 2003 the Sri Ganesha Hindu Temple was completed.